The Camel Conference @ SOAS 2013

 - Despite such a negative policy environment the camel herders and along with them many of the indigenous nomadic tribes are organising themselves through reviving customary governance systems and the promotion of indigenous and community conserved areas (ICCAs) over their ancestral domains.
 As they get organised, their voice is being taken more seriously.

-Brief CV of principal author: Taghi Farvar has PhD in Ecology and Social Sciences.
+CV: Taghi Farvar has PhD in Ecology and Social Sciences.
 Based in the Centre for Sustainable Development, Tehran, he is former Vice Rector of Avicenna University in Iran, and the President of the ICCA Consortium, Switzerland.
 Son of an indigenous nomadic tribe in Azerbaijan, he is engaged in defending the rights of indigenous peoples over their ancestral domains.
 He has some 40 years of experience as field worker, researcher, trainer, organiser, policy-maker and civil society activist in conservation of biodiversity resources and poverty eradication and the management of common property resources.

 1 President, ICCA Consortium (www.iccaconsortium.org) and Chair of the Centre for Sustainable Development (CENESTA: www.cenesta.org), Tehran.